Abraha: Non-Islamic view

 Outside of later Islamic tradition, there is no mention of Abraha's expedition at Mecca, including from Abraha's own inscriptions.
-Historians see the story as a later Islamic tradition designed to explain the "Men of the Elephant" in Qur'an 105.
+Many historians see the story as a later Islamic tradition designed to explain the "Men of the Elephant" in Qur'an 105.
 However, recent findings of Himyaritic inscriptions describe an hitherto unknown expedition by Abraha, which subsequently led Iwona Gajda to identify this expedition as the failed conquest of Mecca.
 In addition, scholar Christian Julien Robin notes that the historicity of a failed expedition is completely plausible, given that the Quraysh, despite their small number, quickly rose to prominence in the following years, evidenced by the great fair of Quraysh, held in al-ʿUkāẓ, as well as the ḥums cultural association, which associated members of tribes of Western Arabia with the Mecca sanctuary.

 Gajda accepted the dating of the expedition to 552 CE.
 It also observed that Mecca is not mentioned in the inscription.
 On the other hand, Daniel Beck claims that there are several issues with the story, and that African war elephants hadn't been used in the region for over 600 years.
 It is also difficult to explain how Abraha would have obtained African war elephants in Arabia.
 He also claims that surah al-Fil appears to be in reference to 2 Maccabees and 3 Maccabees, and not referencing any expedition on Abraha's part.
 However, Michael Charles published a study where he detailed how the Aksumite kingdom used elephants for war and had access to them during the 6th century when the expedition is said to have taken place.
 It should also be noted that while 2 Maccabees mentioned elephants as war beasts and a foiled military expedition, it did not mention any flying creatures.
 However, angels as protective flying creatures foiling an elephant army can be found in 3 Maccabees 5 and 6:18-21.